Your browser is out of date!

 • All new installations and proposed modifications / upgrades to existing commercial cooking fire extinguishing systems shall comply with the requirements of the 2022 New York City Fire Code, 2022 Building Code, and the referenced standards.

-• The exhaust system shall include exhaust hood, exhaust fan, exhaust ductwork.
+• The exhaust system shall include exhaust hood, exhaust fan, exhaust ductwork, and make up air unit.

-• Appliances that generate smoke and grease (e.g. ovens, ranges, grills, griddles, deep fryers, etc.) should be provided with Type I exhaust hoods be provided with an exhaust system.
+• Appliances that generate smoke and grease (e.g. ovens, ranges, grills, griddles, deep fryers, etc.) should be provided with Type I exhaust hoods and an exhaust system.

 • Type I exhaust hoods should be independent of all other mechanical exhaust systems.